LearningNerd/learningnerd.github.io/vlog.md

 <a href="https://plus.google.com/u/0/collection/kAGMq">See all the previous vlogs here</a>

 (Pardon my laziness -- I will post all the old video blogs on this page soon.
-For now, they're all in my Google+ collection in the link above.
-Cheers!)
+For now, they're all in my Google+ collection in the link above.)